Free ground shipping for all U.S. orders!

 Waldan Logo

 In 1979, Waldan founded and established Waldan International.
-He opened a watch factory in Bienne, Switzerland and a corporate office/repair center in New York City.
 With his newly established company, he aimed to produce beautiful and classically designed complicated mechanical watches.
-He chose to use materials of the highest quality and decided to concentrate his collection to watches made only of platinum, 18KT rose, white and yellow gold.
+He chose to use materials of the highest quality and decided to concentrate his collection to classic and retro styled watches made only of platinum, 18K rose, white and yellow gold.

 New Frontiers